soraliu/hexo-blog-src/source/_posts/bazel/basic.md

 		- generated files
 	- rules
 - Labels
-	- labels belones to only the first parent package(otherwise, it will throw a error "
+	- labels belones to only the first parent package(otherwise, it will throw a error "crosses a package boundary"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3NDM4NTU5MywtNjIxNTQ0Mjk5LC0yMj
+eyJoaXN0b3J5IjpbNDI1NzQyMCwtNjIxNTQ0Mjk5LC0yMjc3Mz
-c3MzkyNTBdfQ==
+kyNTBdfQ==
 -->